Miami Beach, FL

 Short-term rental eligibility

-The City of Miami Beach requires short term stay hosts, defined as hosts with bookings fewer than or equal to 180 consecutive nights, to register with the City and meet the following requirements:
+The City of Miami Beach requires short term stay hosts, defined as hosts with bookings fewer than or equal to 180 consecutive nights with listings in permitted zones to register with the City and meet the following requirements:

 - The host must be the property owner (e.g., on the warranty deed or property tax bill)